Modern History Playlist

 Ramakrishna Mission

-Founded in 1897 by Swami Vivekananda in honour of his guru Ramakrishna Paramhansa, the Mission emphasised practical Vedanta, service to humanity, education, and spiritual uplift.
-It became a major socio-religious reform and nationalist movement.
+Founded in 1897 by Swami Vivekananda in honour of his guru Ramakrishna Paramhansa, the Mission emphasised Practical Vedanta, asserting that service to humanity is service to God.
+It became a major force for spiritual uplift, education, and humanitarian relief, promoting a universal and humanistic interpretation of Hinduism.

-Founded in 1897 by Swami Vivekananda in honour of his guru Ramakrishna Paramhansa, the Mission emphasised practical Vedanta, service to humanity, education, and spiritual uplift.
-It became a major socio-religious reform and nationalist movement.
+Founded in 1897 by Swami Vivekananda in honour of his guru Ramakrishna Paramhansa, the Mission emphasised Practical Vedanta, asserting that service to humanity is service to God.
+It became a major force for spiritual uplift, education, and humanitarian relief, promoting a universal and humanistic interpretation of Hinduism.

 Fun Facts